 The average full-time worker spends at least one-third of their day at work.
 If toxic relationships dominate that time, it’s likely it will control the remaining waking hours of an employee’s day too.
 Good relationships within a team or office environment are one of the top points that employees list as a reason for loving their job.
 If these healthy relationships are absent, the emotional aspect takes over, and it becomes difficult to concentrate on your operational duties.

-Richard Lloyd Accounting Recruitment is focused on working with companies who promote healthy working relationships and opportunities for employee growth and development.
+Richard Lloyd Accounting Recruitment is focused on working with companies that promote healthy working relationships and opportunities for employee growth and development.
 For a confidential discussion about your next career move or upcoming professional career opportunities please contact us on 02 8324 5640.